Aishwarya-Manjunath/Terrain_Estimation/README.md

  This can be done by using simple mathematics in an inexpensive way unlike the image processing techniques applied onto the satellite images.

-Our main aim is to estimate if the road taken by the user is squiggly or straight.In order to do this, two methods are adopted.
+Our main aim is to estimate if the road taken by the user is squiggly or straight.In order to do this, three methods are adopted.
 The first method measures the changes in frequency of direction of slope in a given path segment.
 A straight path has lower change in frequency of direction of slope than a squiggly path.
 The second method involves fitting segments of the path using a linear regression model.
-A squiggly path will have more root mean squared error than a straight path.
+A squiggly path will have more root mean squared error than a straight path.The third method includes finding the first derivative and number of points of zero crossings in each segment.
 Machine learning models can be used for the classification of the path into squiggly or straight.

 <b>Directory Structure:</b>